Ade-212/Video-App-platform/README.md

 ![Screenshot 2023-10-22 011428](https://github.com/Ade-212/Video-App-platform/assets/143139190/80944cd5-4417-4d63-9e97-6a46490e295b)

-# Installation
-# Backend:
+# How to install and Run the Project
+* Clone the repository:

+git clone [repository-url]

+* Navigate to the project directory:

+cd [project-directory]

+* Installing Backend Dependencies:
-* Navigate to the backend folder.
+* Navigate to the backend directory and install the necessary libraries:

-* Install the necessary npm packages by running "npm install"
-* Set up a MongoDB database and get your individual connection string
+cd backend
+npm install express mongoose jwt-simple bcryptjs joi dotenv cors

+* Installing Frontend Dependencies:
+* Navigate to the frontend directory and install the necessary libraries:

+cd client
+npm install react react-dom axios react-router-dom

+* Setting up Environment Variables:
+* In the backend directory, create a .env file and set up your environment variables such as:

+DB_CONNECTION=your_mongodb_uri
+TOKEN_SECRET=your_secret_key
+PORT=5000

+* Running the Backend:
-* Create a '.env' file in the backend folder with the following
+* In the backend directory:

+npm start
+Running the Frontend:

+* In the frontend (client) directory:

+npm start
+Open a browser and navigate to http://localhost:3001 to view the application.

+# Contributing:
+* Fork the repository.
+* Create a new branch: 'git checkout -b branch-name'.
+* Commit changes: 'git commit -m' .
+* Push to the branch: 'git push origin branch name'